Palawan Ecotourism Makes a Lasting Impact on Your Vacation in Palawan Island

 The Eco-Tourist That You Are

-In Puerto Princesa City, the Palawan NGO Network, Inc. (PNNI) through its enterprise program PASYAR (to travel leisurely) and their member NGOs offer some of those alternative tourism.
-Pasyar, for one, showcases community efforts towards environmental protection like mangrove conservation, marine sanctuary and other developmental projects.
+In Puerto Princesa City, the Palawan NGO Network, Inc. (PNNI) through its enterprise program PASYAR (to travel leisurely) and their member NGOs offer some of that alternative tourism.
+Pasyar, for one, showcases community efforts towards environmental protection like mangrove conservation, a marine sanctuary, and other developmental projects.

 IDEAS (Institute for the Development of Educational and Ecological Alternatives, Inc.) on the other hand promotes Indigenous Knowledge and Practices on Health.
 Live with the people there and experience the healing powers of the five kinds of vegetables.
 Namely, leafy veggies, root crops, seeds and beans, sprouts, and fruit vegetables.
 Those and other community farming and or fishing activities.

 PCART (Palawan Center for Appropriate Rural Technology, Inc.) does mostly the same as IDEAS in terms of health-related programs/projects.
 Read about PCART’s Loan Project in Port Barton Palawan.

 Palawan ecotourism is all about interaction with the real actors of rural community development.
 Experience it.
 Live with them.
 Let the community-based tour guides tour you around their immediate environment.
 And, consider your expenses as your tax directly paid to the main stewards of nature.
 Because when the community folks stop producing and stop protecting our environment, we are screwed.
 WE must at least share some efforts of protecting our environment.